danielmesquitta/danielmesquitta/README.md

 # 👋 Hello World!

 I'm a Full Stack Developer from Brazil who overcame challenges from a disadvantaged background to pursue my passion for technology.
 I taught myself front-end development in high school and landed my first job while still in school.
-I earned a scholarship to attend college, becoming a full-stack developer now, with 3+ years of experience in Node.js and React.js.
+I earned a scholarship to attend college, becoming a full-stack developer, now with 3+ years of experience in Node.js and React.js.

 👨‍💻 Currently, I am using my skills to develop innovative solutions and bring ideas to life at [Flow Lab](https://www.instagram.com/flowlabdigital).